Water Pressure Regulator Installation

 How much water pressure is considered too high?

 Uniform Plumbing Code states that water pressure in a building needs to be regulated to 80 PSI or lower by the use of a pressure regulator.
-Often times a plumber will set your water pressure from 50-70 PSI, staying 10 PSI short of the code regulations.
+Often times a professional plumber will set your water pressure from 50-70 PSI, staying 10 PSI short of the code regulations.

 Do I have a water pressure regulator?